mokko/MpApi-Util/README.md

 		I am working on a script that can download data from RIA via the API to Excel where it be manually edited and the uploaded again via the API.

-bkp (from Bokop)
+rename.py
-bkp-ren Rename some files on the disk according to a pattern using an Excel doc as
-		intermediary step for manual proof reading.
+		Rename some files on the disk according to a pattern using an Excel doc as intermediary step for manual proof reading.
 		Where to we place the configuration information?
 In a plugin?
 Perhaps we start with a quick and dirty version where we write the configuration in the